Skip to main content

 just keep going to Pipeline road and walk under the train bridge.

-note about the railroad: this is an active track with the steam train passing
+This is an active track with the steam train passing

 from time to time, the bridge itself is not safe for hiking and there aren’t